 6.9.1 Applicability to language

+This subclause requires a complete rewrite.

 C does not perform bounds checking on arrays, so though arrays may be accessed outside of their bounds, the value returned is undefined and in some cases may result in a program termination.
 For example, in C the following code is valid, though, for example, if i has the value 10, the result is undefined:

 int foo(const int i) {